KSP-KOS/KSLib/HOWTO.md

 get out of hand with too many authors of the same file, in which case it may make more sense to just say it was edited by a consortium.
+---
+Copyright © 2015,2019 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).